This guide is part of our complete Sun Valley, Idaho travel guide — everything you need to plan your trip, from locals who live here.

 Coffee & Morning Rituals

-Maude’s Coffee & Clothes
+Maude’s Coffee & Clothes, Ketchum

 Best for: dog owners, casual mornings, people-watching